- Scientific name: Hoplostethus atlanticus

 - Feeds on: Mostly feeds on small fish and squid.

 - Description: Deep bodied and laterally compressed fish.
 One dorsal fin, the first part of which has noticeable spines.
 The lateral line curves upwards and is made up of distinctive large scales.
-The head is contains mucus producing organs and the mouth is relatively large and upturned.
-Despite its name the orange roughy is actually more of a reddish colour when alive (as shown above), although this changes to orange when the fish is dead and removed from the water.
+The head contains mucus-producing organs and the mouth is relatively large and upturned.
+Colour is usually closer to red but can fade to orange when the fish is removed from the sea.

-The orange roughy is a deep sea fish which was previously ignored by the commercial fishing industry.
-However, since the 1970s this species has been exploited heavily for human consumption and there has been a corresponding crash in both its numbers and distribution.
-The orange roughy is often used as a perfect example of how deep sea fish cannot be harvested sustainably, and the plight of this species has received considerable media and public attention.
+The orange roughy is a deep-sea fish which was previously ignored by the commercial fishing industry.
+However, since the 1970s this species has been heavily exploited for human consumption and there has been a corresponding decline in both its numbers and distribution.
+The orange roughy is often used as a perfect example of the impossibility of sustainably harvesting deep-sea fish, and the plight of this species has received considerable media and public attention.